 While comprehensive PK drug-drug interaction studies (other than alcohol) have not been performed in humans receiving hydrocodone, published in vitro and human PK studies indicate that conversion of hydrocodone to its primary metabolite, norhydrocodone and lesser metabolite, hydromorphone, is mediated by the cytochrome P450 enzyme system.
 N-demethylation of hydrocodone to form norhydrocodone is attributed to CYP3A4 and Odemethylation of hydrocodone to hydromorphone is predominantly catalyzed by CYP2D6 and to a lesser extent by an unknown low affinity CYP enzyme.

-Inhibition of CYP3A4 interacting drugs could alter the metabolic profile of hydrocodone causing a slowing of hydrocodone clearance, and lead to elevated hydrocodone concentrations and effects, which could be more pronounced with concomitant use of cytochrome P450 CYP3A4 inhibitors [see WARNINGS AND PRECAUTIONS and DRUG INTERACTIONS].
+An increase in CYP3A4 activity by initiation of CYP3A4 inhibiting drugs or discontinuation of CYP3A4 inducing drugs could alter the metabolic profile of hydrocodone causing a slowing of hydrocodone clearance, and lead to elevated hydrocodone concentrations and effects, which could be more pronounced with concomitant use of cytochrome P450 CYP3A4 inhibitors.
+Initiation of a CYP3A4 inducing drug can lower hydrocodone plasma levels and may induce an opioid-withdrawal syndrome [see WARNINGS AND PRECAUTIONS and DRUG INTERACTIONS].

 Sauberan JB, Anderson PO, Lane JR, Rafie S, Nguyen N, Rossi SS, Stellwagen LM.
-Breast milk hydrocodone and hydromorphone levels in mothers using hydrocodone for postpartum pain, Obstet Gynecol.
-2011 Mar; 117(3):611–
+Breast milk hydrocodone and hydromorphone levels in mothers using hydrocodone for postpartum pain.
+Obstet Gynecol.
+2011 Mar; 117(3):611–7

 This monograph has been modified to include the generic and brand name in many instances.